stefastra/eu4-discord-rich-presence/README.md

 ### Setup

 - Use the provided installer.
+[Coming soon]
 - ~~Subscribe to the mod on the Steam workshop.~~